kyma-project/kyma/docs/README.md

 The `docs` folder contains end-to-end documentation on Kyma and its components.

 Start with the overarching [Kyma](./kyma) documentation where you can find the general information on Kyma and the [Getting Started guides](./getting-started/).
-Then, read about the product in more detail.

 Read it directly in GitHub or inside the Kyma Console if you have access to the Kyma cluster.